clorece/Until-Journey-s-End/README.md

 ![Engine](https://img.shields.io/badge/Engine-Unity-lightgrey)

 ## Overview
-**Until Journey's End** is a fast-paced, zone-based action roguelike featuring gorgeous HD-2D aesthetics, fluid combat, and persistent run-based progression.
-Players battle through randomized instance zones, collect powerful cards to form Set Bonuses, and rest at campfires to survive as long as possible.
+The very first playable showcase of **Until Journey's End**, a fast-paced, zone-based action roguelike featuring HD-2D aesthetics inspired by JRPGs like *Octopath Traveler*.

+This is a very early build of the game mainly to show off the core mechanics, entity AI, and tech demonstrations.
+This does not represent the final game in any way.

 ## Features
 - **Fluid Combat System:** Mix of melee and ranged attacks, dynamic combo chains, and skill cooldowns.